 Little T meanwhile had a peanut butter and jelly sandwich with fruit – his meal was complimentary with purchase of an adult meal.

-Have you visited any of these restaurants or have any other favorite places to eat at in the Waikiki area?
+Have you visited any of these beachfront restaurants in Waikiki or have any other favourite places to eat at in the Waikiki area?

 For more tips on visiting Oahu with kids, have a look at our Oahu Destination Guide.

 Disclosure: There are some affiliate links in this post.
 This means that if you choose to make a purchase after clicking on one of the links I may receive a small commission that helps to support this site at no additional cost to you.